 Below you can see recipes from the book which we can try.
 All sounds really interesting and you may like to read her story.

 Solla Eiríksdóttir is known for her vegan cooking, and she’s sharing her secrets in a new cookbook

 Sólveig Eiríksdóttir and daughter Hildur

 Solla Eiríksdóttir is one celebrity chef you may not have come across, but she is a household name in Iceland because of her TV shows and four restaurants focused on raw food and vegan dishes.

 “It’s a way of preparing food, not a way of life,” she says.
 “Everywhere in the world, people are told to eat more fruit and vegetables.
-What we’re doing is transforming fruit and vegetables into real dishes instead of just making salad all the time.
-This is just food.
+What we’re doing is transforming fruit and vegetables into real dishes instead of just making the salad all the time.
+This is just-food.
 We love the freshest raw materials so your taste buds are screaming for more.”

 1 zucchini (courgette) 2 avocadoes, peeled, pitted, and cut into slices

-For the marinade: 2 tablespoons lemon juice, 1 tablespoons olive oil, ½ teaspoon garlic powder, ½ teaspoon dried oregano
+For the marinade: 2 tablespoons lemon juice, 1 tablespoon olive oil, ½ teaspoon garlic powder, ½ teaspoon dried oregano

 For the Brazil nut cheese, put the Brazil nuts and cashew nuts into in a bowl, pour in enough water to cover, and soak for 2–4 hours.
 Drain and discard the soaking water.
 Set aside.